-The principles for identification listed below align with the vision and core principles for providing for gifted and talented learners developed by the New Zealand Working Party on Gifted Education:
+The principles for identification listed below align with the vision and core principles for providing for gifted learners developed by the New Zealand Working Party on Gifted Education:

-Base identification on a kura/school/ECE setting/Kāhui Ako-wide, clearly defined, multi-categorical, bicultural and multicultural concept of giftedness and talent.
+Base identification on a kura/school/ECE setting/Kāhui Ako-wide, clearly defined, multi-categorical, bicultural and multicultural concept of giftedness.

 Kura/schools/ECE setting/Kāhui Ako should consider a Māori worldview in their identification processes, to honour the principles of the Tiriti o Waitangi (Treaty of Waitangi).